mcobzarenco/latte/README.md

 # Latte: Latent Attention for Linear Time Transformers

-This repository is an implementaion of latent attention (latte) for language modelling.
+This repository is an implementation of latent attention (latte) for language modelling.

 ## Get started

 Get started by cloning the repository.

-We use [PDM](https://pdm.fming.dev/latest/) to manage Python packages and dependencies and use Python 3.10 (consider [pyenv](https://github.com/pyenv/pyenv) as a simple Python version management solution). `pdm` is a modern alternative to `pip` / `poetry`. `pdm` manages a virtualenv locally in the project directory itself (in a directory `.venv`).
+We use [PDM](https://pdm.fming.dev/latest/) to manage Python packages and dependencies and use Python 3.11 (consider [pyenv](https://github.com/pyenv/pyenv) as a simple Python version management solution). `pdm` is a modern alternative to `pip` / `poetry`. `pdm` manages a virtualenv locally in the project directory itself (in a directory `.venv`).